 \subsection{KMS states}

-A basis question in statistical mechanics is how to characterise thermal states.
-The definition that will be given here was introduced by Hugenholtz, Haag and Winnink~\cite{MR0219283}, giving a characterization of states satisfying the conditions studied by Kubo, Martin and Schwinger~\cite{MR0098482,MR0109702}.
+A basic question in statistical mechanics is how to characterise thermal states. {thermal state|see{KMS state}} The definition that will be given here was introduced by Hugenholtz, Haag and Winnink~\cite{MR0219283}, giving a characterisation of states satisfying the conditions studied by Kubo, Martin and Schwinger~\cite{MR0098482,MR0109702}.
 In their honour they are called KMS states.
 Besides for the description of thermal states, KMS states have turned out to be extremely useful in the theory of operator algebras as well.
 We first give the (or rather, one of the many equivalent) definition.
-We first give the definition.
-Later we will discuss some results that will give support the this notion of thermal equilibrium states. \begin{definition} Let $(\alg{A}, \alpha)$ be a $C^*$-dynamical system and let $\beta > 0$.
+Later we will discuss some results that will give support to the claim that this is the right notion of thermal equilibrium states. \begin{definition} Let $(\alg{A}, \alpha)$ be a $C^*$-dynamical system and let $\beta > 0$.
 Consider the strip